yasufadhili/jawt/jawt-docs/docs/jml/index.md

 }
 ```

-## Development Experience
+## The Developer Experience

 ### Hot Module Replacement

-Changes to your JML files are reflected instantly in the browser, creating a fluid development experience where you can see your changes immediately.
+When you save a JML file, the changes show up in your browser instantly.
+It makes for a really smooth workflow.

 ### Type Safety

-JML leverages TypeScript's type system to catch errors early:
+JML uses TypeScript's type system, so you get type checking for free.

 ```jml
 // TypeScript-style type annotations